Elizabeth Fraser: Artistry

 Fraser's lyrics in many of the Cocteau Twins' songs range from straightforward English to abstract mouth music.
 For some recordings, she has said she used foreign words without knowing their meaning – the words acquired meaning for her only as she sang them.
 She has a soprano vocal range.
 Her vocals have been described as "mesmerising," and her high notes have been called "angelic."
 Her vocal ability led to her being dubbed "the voice of God" and "the voice from another world" by The Telegraph.

 Fraser credits Nina Simone as a major influence on her career, songwriting, and recording.

 Legacy

 Nolan James of Pacific Lutheran University said: "Elizabeth Fraser is one of the greatest vocalists of any pop music group; the fact that [Massive Attack] turned down Madonna to feature Fraser on their hit "Teardrop" is proof enough of that."
 In 2023, the International Astronomical Union named the asteroid 622398 Fraser after her.

 Fraser, and the Cocteau Twins, were said to be "loved" by artist Madonna, and Prince wished to sign the band to his record label.

 Personal life

-Fraser lives with her partner, musician Damon Reece (from the band Lupine Howl), in Bristol.
+Fraser lives with her partner, drummer Damon Reece (Lupine Howl, Echo & the Bunnymen, Massive Attack) in Bristol.
 She has two daughters, the first with her former partner Robin Guthrie (born in 1989) and the second with Reece (born in 1998).

+Fraser and her bandmate Guthrie were in a relationship from 1980 to 1993.
+Fraser said the relationship fell apart following challenges with parenthood, Guthrie’s addiction to drugs and alcohol, and her own mental health struggles.

+Fraser was in a relationship with American musician Jeff Buckley from 1994 to 1995.
+Fraser says her collaboration with Massive Attack, “Teardrop,” is about Buckley, who died while the song was being recorded.

+Fraser was close friends with English musician Jake Drake-Brockmann (Echo & the Bunnymen).